danielxfeng/42cursus/blog/philosopher.md

 #### **Efficiency Improvements**
 - **Thread Management** – When there are **200 philosophers**, CPU usage was nearly **100%** during thread creation, causing the program to fail.
 To handle this, the game only starts **after all threads are created and initialized**, preventing performance issues.
 - **Write System Calls** – The centralized **Message Queue** prevents excessive logging issues.
-Although I had a plan called the **batch writing approach**, which involves **printing without locking**, I didn’t implement it since the performance was good enough to pass the tests.
+Although I had a plan called the **batch writing approach**, which avoids locking during printing, I didn’t implement it since the performance was good enough to pass the tests.